Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

 where $V_j$ and $w_j$ are the voltage and recovery current, respectively, of neuron $j \in [1,N]$ for a network of $N$ neurons.
-The voltage activity in these neurons depends on the internal neuronal dynamics, the distributed noise source $n_j$ described above, any external driving current $I_\text{ext}$, and the synaptic current from other interneuronal connections $I_{\text{syn},j}$.
+The voltage activity in these neurons depends on the internal neuronal dynamics, the distributed noise source $\eta_j$, any external driving current $I_\text{ext}$, and the synaptic current from other interneuronal connections $I_{\text{syn},j}$.
 The synaptic activity is given by

-Each neuron therefore receives an impulse of $\frac{s_\text{jump}}{N}$ at every time that a presynaptic neuron $k$ fires.
-If the network is structured to fulfill the assumptions discussed above, the mean-field activity of the entire poulation can be derived using the OA ansatz and will take the form:
+Each neuron therefore receives an impulse of $s_\text{jump}/N$ at every time a presynaptic neuron $k$ fires.
+If the network is structured to fulfill the assumptions discussed above, the mean-field activity of the entire population can be derived using the OA ansatz and takes the form

-where $r$ is the population firing rate, $v$ is the mean voltage, $w$ the mean recovery current, and $s$ the mean synaptic activity.
+where $r$ is the population firing rate, $v$ the mean voltage, $w$ the mean recovery current, and $s$ the mean synaptic activity.
 As discussed in earlier work, this is an accurate representation of the mean-field activity for fully connected networks \cite{chen2022}.
+Although this model class admits chaotic regimes for other parameter choices, the parameters in Table~\ref{tab:ccorig} produce the stable population oscillations studied here.

-For all the simulations presented here, we simulate a network of 1,000 Izhikevich neurons with varying degrees of network sparsity, where the probability of two neurons forming a synapse is given by $p(c) \in[0.05, 0.1, 0.2,...1.0]$ as indicated for the sparsities shown in Fig. \ref{fig:4}.
-In a standard network of neurons, as the sparsity of connections is varied, it is necessary to rescale the synaptic currents proportionally with the median in-degree of connectivity $K$ to maintain balanced (synchronous) activity.
-Previous work has shown that rescaling the synaptic conductance with $g \propto \frac{1}{\sqrt{K}}$ -- with similar rescaling of background currents, if present -- provides an accurate scaling for a broad spectrum of network arrangements (in-degrees with Lorentzian, Gaussian, and Erd\H{o}s-Rényi distributions) \cite{divolo2018}.
-Following this work, we rescale synaptic conductance with $p(c)$ such that
+For all simulations presented here, we simulate a network of 1000 Izhikevich neurons with varying degrees of network sparsity, where the probability of two neurons forming a synapse is given by $p_c \in\{0.05, 0.1, 0.2, \ldots, 1.0\}$ as indicated for the sparsities shown in Fig.~\ref{fig:4}.
+In a standard network of neurons, as the sparsity of connections is varied, the synaptic currents must be rescaled in proportion to the median in-degree of connectivity $K$ to maintain balanced (synchronous) activity.
+Previous work has shown that rescaling the synaptic conductance with $g \propto 1/\sqrt{K}$, with similar rescaling of background currents, provides accurate scaling for a broad spectrum of network arrangements (in-degrees with Lorentzian, Gaussian, and Erd\H{o}s--R\'enyi distributions) \cite{divolo2018}.
+Following that work, we rescale synaptic conductance with $p_c$ such that